DeguzBelarus/nodejs2023Q2-service/README.md

 c.
 Run database migration npm run migration:run
 ```

-## 8 Start the app with pgAdmin - !!Skip this point in case of checking with Docker
+## 8. Start the app with pgAdmin - !!skip this point in case of checking with Docker

 ```plaintext
 a.
 Setup and configure pgAdmin and configure database with it
 c.
 Run npm run start:dev
 ```

-## 9. Run tests twice (tables should be prepared) - should be passed 94 from 94 tests
+## 9. Run tests twice (tables should be prepared after the first migration) - should be passed 94 from 94 tests

 ```plaintext
 run npm run test:auth